Importance of Application Monitoring

 - Web browser interface and a common look and feel across applications monitored means that administrators do not have to learn to use different tools for monitoring different applications;

-- Agent-based and agentless monitoring of applications supported;
+- Agent-based and agentless application monitoring is supported;

-- Supports active and passive monitoring of applications, thereby ensuring that administrators have both an unbiased external view and an in-depth proactive look at performance of an application.
+- Supports active and passive application monitoring, thereby ensuring that administrators have both an unbiased external view and an in-depth proactive look at performance of an application.